 In my opinion, Westminster Abbey is one of the most beautiful buildings in London.
 It’s an incredible example of Gothic architecture and is most well-known as the building where the majority of royal weddings take place.
-Almost everyone has seen at least one of the royal couples married there (Queen Elizabeth and Prince Philip, Prince Charles and Diana, or Prince William and Kate).
+Almost everyone has seen at least one of the royal couples married there (Queen Elizabeth and Prince Philip, or Prince William and Kate).
 (Harry & Meghan were married in Windsor, outside London.)

 You can choose to go in and see the interior (included in your London Pass), or just stroll around the outside and admire the view.
 Personally, I’ve always only stayed outside and never feel like I’ve missed an experience by not going in.

 From Westminster Abbey, it’s a short walk to the Houses of Parliament, also called Westminster Palace.

 My favorite view of Parliament is actually across the river, so make your way over the Thames on the west side of Westminster Bridge, then turn and go down the stairs.
 There you’ll find the view that gives you the photo angle like mine above.